Asian Art Outpost

 bu ruu su ri

-Bruce LeeMany people have no idea that Bruce Lee had a "real" Chinese name.
-In mainland China and Hong Kong he is known as "Li Xiao-Long".
-He kept his family name pronunciation (Li = Lee).
-This is a common family name that also means "plum".
+He kept his family name pronunciation (Li = Lee). 李 is a common family name that also means “plum.”

-His given name "Xiao-Long" literally means "little dragon".
-This is why you often see the character for dragon associated with Bruce Lee on various posters etc.
+His given name 小龍 (Xiao-Long), literally means “little dragon.” 李小龍 is why you often see the character for dragon associated with Bruce Lee on various posters etc.

-For a pronunciation lesson, the "X" in Romanized Chinese is pronounced like a "sh" sound but with your tongue at the bottom of your mouth.
-The vowel sound in "Long" is like the English "oh", not like the "ah" sound in the English word "long".
+For a pronunciation lesson, the “X” in Romanized Mandarin is pronounced like a “sh” sound but with your tongue at the bottom of your mouth.
+The vowel sound in “Long” is like the English “oh,” not like the “ah” sound in the English word “long.”

 If you are a big Bruce Lee fan, you should know this information, and you should have this wall scroll hanging in your room or martial arts studio.